-While cooking REAL whole grains may take longer, the cooking time is “hands off.”
+While cooking REAL whole grains may take longer, the cooking time is “hands-off.”
 Please note that because there are many variables when cooking grains (gas versus electric stove-tops, whether you’ve soaked the grains, type of cookware, etc.) cooking times can vary—so definitely use this chart as a guide.
-The first couple times you cook these grains, experiment a little and figure out the exact cooking times that work best given your conditions.
+The first couple of times you cook these grains, experiment a little, and figure out the exact cooking times that work best given your conditions.
 Also, although I personally haven’t used a rice cooker to cook grains, I know Bruce is a huge fan of this cooking method.

 Kitchen Tips and Resources from Bruce:

 - Mason jars are great for storing bulk grains and so many other things in your kitchen.
 Also, they’re available in so many different sizes that you can choose exactly what you need depending on how much of a particular grain you use.
 So check out the selection on Amazon, Target, or your local hardware store.